seatsurfing/seatsurfing.github.io/src/pages/pricing.md

 <div class="faq">
 #### How does the Free Plan work?

 By signing up for the Free Plan, you get access to almost all of Seatsurfing's features.
 You do not need a credit card to get started.
-Upgrade at any time to the Paid Plan if you need more features or more users.
+Upgrade at any time to the Professional plan if you need more features or more users.
 Perfectly suited for testing.

-#### How can I upgrade my existing instance to the Paid Plan?
+#### How can I upgrade my existing instance to the Professional plan?

 To upgrade an existing instance, use your Seatsurfing administrator account and navigate to "Subscription".